Serenna4/Emerald-Ash-Borer-Capstone-Project/CHARTER.md

 <two sentences from Vision and Mission>

 ### What we will deliver to peer POs every week
-- An Iteration Review in this `README.md` by <day / time>
+- An Iteration Review in this `README.md` by <Saturday / 5pm>
 - A summary of which Studio Brief items we adopted, deferred, or declined and why

 ### What we need from peer POs every week
-- A Studio Brief by <day / time> next class (next iteration's requirements, questions, risks)
+- A Studio Brief by <Sunday / 5pm> next class (next iteration's requirements, questions, risks)
-- A Studio Critique by <day / time> next class (assessment of last week's delivery)
+- A Studio Critique by <Wednesday / 5pm> next class (assessment of last week's delivery)

 ### How to reach us
 - Discord category: `#<project>-general` (day-to-day), `#<project>-studio` (Briefs and Critiques), `#<project>-blockers` (impediments)